 INOV-8 has launched a new CrossFit training shoe in their F-Lite line.
 The INOV-8 F-LITE G 300 is available now.
 If you are accustomed to running shoes, you may find the features of a good cross trainer a bit baffling.
 But, we’ll explain the key differences here.
 Let’s take a look at some of the features.
 This shoe has a 6 millimeter heel to toe drop.
 That’s an indicator of the amount of heel raise that the shoe has.
 It’s not unusual for a running shoe to have a 10 mm heel to toe drop.
 But for the CrossFit WOD we need something more versatile.
 This shoe has LESS drop than a typical running shoe, and a LOT LESS drop than a “lifter” – which is what we call Oly lifting shoes.
 Heel raise is good for some things – but a hindrance for others.
 Since we’ll be lifting, jumping, running, jumping rope, etc. we need a moderate drop for best results.
 Some of these moves – like the Olympic lifts – are very explosive movements.
 The snatch and clean [Read more …]

 Nike recently launched a Metcon training shoe that’s built for Mud Runs or OCRs (Obstacle Course Races.)
 It’s a training shoe – or a boot – or a little bit of both – and that’s the point.
 This new colorway is “Black/Light Current Blue/Black”.
-Let’s take a closer look.
+Where can you get these?
+Roadrunner Sports: Let’s take a closer look.
 Photo Credits Photos are property of Nike, Inc.

 The Nike Free X Metcon 2 is a great cross training shoe – that works well for running too.
 It’s part of Nike’s “Free” line – and that means that it is meant to replicate the barefoot running experience.
 Let’s take a look at how it does that – while we show you the new styles.
 Like the Texas Longhorns?
 Then “Black/Iron Grey/White/Desert Orange” is your style.
 Here’s the removable insole – you can see the Texas longhorns steer.
 It looks pretty good – but few people will see that – as it is inside the shoe.
 Fan of the NFL?
 Here’s the Pittsburgh Steelers version of the Free x Metcon 2.
 The yellow and black are a unique look for this shoe.
 Here’s the “top down” view.
 We also have the Georgia Bulldogs.
 Bad news for Ohio State fans – that colorway sold out within days – so these are no longer available.
 That’s a hint too that these are all limited runs – if you like them – get them now.
 Fans of Tom Brady and crew will [Read more …]